-Disc Golf
+COE Summer Disc Golf

 What makes learning disc golf so fun is how quickly you can improve while still laughing at the wild throws along the way.
 One hole you feel like a pro as the disc glides perfectly toward the basket, and the next it’s sailing into the trees.
 But that’s all part of the game.
-With each round you start to figure out your style, celebrate the great shots, and shrug off the not-so-great ones—all while enjoying the outdoors and the laid-back vibe that makes frisbee golf such a blast.
+With each round you start to figure out your style, celebrate the great shots, and shrug off the not-so-great ones—all while enjoying the outdoors and the laid-back vibe that makes disc golf such a blast.

-This class can not be taken for Cornell PE Credit
+This class cannot be taken for Cornell PE Credit

-| Course Fee | Wellness Recreation or CFC Fitness Center Member: TBD CU Faculty/Staff/Student/Community: TBD |
+| Course Fee | Wellness Recreation or CFC Fitness Center Member: $230 CU Faculty/Staff/Student/Community: $260 |

 |---|---|

-| Prerequisites | |
+| Prerequisites | None |

 | Drop Deadline | 2 Weeks prior to the start of the program.
 If you drop the course after the drop deadline, you will not be refunded the course fee unless we are able to fill you spot in the course.
 Please note that the first class is mandatory and you must be on time.
 We cover a lot of the paperwork, administrative paperwork, outfitting and safety procedures. |